egamble/accessive/README.markdown

 Unlike `get-tree-in-json`, `get-lazy-tree-in-json` doesn't return an incomplete tree when keys are not found in the JSON.

+The JSON strings passed to these functions are assumed to be in valid JSON format.
+Optimized for speed, these functions are not designed to fail particularly gracefully on invalid JSON strings, typically throwing an ArrayIndexOutOfBoundsException.

 ### History

 #### Version 1.0.3: